-Should Flavours Catering + Events be unable to provide any service due to extenuating and unforeseen circumstances, clients may not make any claim other than a full refund of deposit.
+Should Flavours Catering + Events be unable to provide any service due to extenuating and unforeseen circumstances, clients may not make any claim other than a full refund of payment/s made.

 - All pricing is shown exclusive of GST unless otherwise specified and does not include applicable